10 Things to Check Before You Buy a Home

-We’ve learned the hard way that there's some very important things that should be checked before signing the papers to buy a new home.
-Of course, you’ll have a pro do an inspection and look over the place to make sure you're termite and flood damage free, but these 10 things fall into a different category; the immediate to-do list, which is something you may not want to be adding to right now.
+We’ve learned the hard way that there are some very important things that should be checked before signing the papers to buy a new home.
+Of course, you’ll have a professional do an inspection and look over the place to make sure the home is termite and flood damage free, but these ten things fall into a different category; the immediate to-do list, which is something you may not want to be adding to right now.

 Even though there will always be cosmetic changes to make to a new home, trying to avoid costly repairs upon first moving in is always wise.
 Being able to save that money for the dining table of your dreams (or simply for gas and groceries!) is a big deal.
 Here’s a few things we suggest checking before you sign the papers and inherit all of the previous tenants past problems.

 1. Check The Drains